captbaritone/dotfiles/README.md

   because different OSs use different package managers.
 - Git push and pull on linux machines throw an error having to do with the OXS key thingy.
-- Commands prefaced with `sudo` don't run as their alias.
-Especially annoying for editing system files.
-However, perhaps this is better because it makes sure everything you run as root is explicit.
 - Auto indent in vim doesn't work for HTML tags
 - Ocassionally `git lg` will crash after it runs
 - Git aparently has a better way to do the brach and status in the prompt now.